dsolstad/walkthrough-nsm.stat.no/level6.md

 Seems like a corrupt dBase 3 file.

-After trying to disassemble the binary DOS files (with ) I am now lost.
+After trying to disassemble the binary DOS files I am now lost.
 Seems like all the files are broken.